apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ## Image classification

 [`pytorch_image_classification.py`](./pytorch_image_classification.py) contains
-an implementation for a RunInference pipeline thatpeforms image classification using the mobilenet_v2 architecture.
+an implementation for a RunInference pipeline that performs image classification using the mobilenet_v2 architecture.

 The pipeline reads the images, performs basic preprocessing, passes them to the